Biological Pest Control and Integrated Pest Management

 CHRYSOforce™ R – Generalist Predator

 Adult green lacewings are around 2 cm long and resemble moths when in flight.
-Females will actively seek out aphid colonies so they can lay their eggs among them.
+Females will actively seek out aphid colonies so they can lay their insect eggs among them.
 Eggs are attached to hair-like stalks that hang down below the leaves (if they’re laid on the underside, which they usually are).
-The tiny larvae that hatch out will immediately begin consuming aphids or other pests (or each other if there are no pests present).
-They can eat around 100 aphids or more in their lifetime.
-Depending on temperature, larvae will live anywhere between two to three weeks before pupating.
-The pupal stage lasts roughly five days, and adults can live four to six weeks.
-Optimal conditions for the larvae are 67–89°F with a relative humidity of 30% or greater.
-These are the optimal conditions, so a few degrees off either way will not have a big impact on them.

-The biggest benefit of lacewing larvae is how aggressive they are.
-They will eat anything they can catch, and they are always hungry.
-They’re also cost effective, especially the eggs.
-They have the ability to quickly knock down moderate levels of aphid infestations, as well as help control many other pests.
-The adults are particularly useful in tree crops, since they will fly to the aphid populations where they lay their eggs.
+The biggest benefit of green lacewing larvae is how aggressive they are.
+They are ferocious predators that will eat anything they can catch, and they are always hungry.
+They’re also cost-effective, especially the eggs.
+They can quickly knock down moderate levels of aphid infestations, as well as help control many other pests.

 Drawbacks

-As mentioned above, they will eat almost anything, and that includes people (they’ll try to, at least).
-The larvae will bite, but it’s not medically significant and has no long-lasting effects.
+As mentioned above, they will eat almost anything, including people (they’ll try to, at least).
+The green lacewing larvae will bite, but it’s not medically significant and has no long-lasting effects.
 Since the larvae are small, it’s very difficult to scout for them once they’re in the crop.
-The only other real downside is it’s difficult to use them in crops that are hard to get to (e.g. hanging baskets), or on crops with many small populations of aphids scattered throughout the facility.
-The larvae don’t fly, so you have to put them exactly where you need them.

 Scouting

 It’ll be difficult to find the larvae in the crop.
 They’re small, fast, and don’t want to be found.
 The best opportunity would be in the evening, though.
-The biggest clue that they’re in the crop and doing their jobs would be the lack of pests a few days after release.
+The biggest clue they’re in the crop and doing their jobs would be the lack of pests a few days after release.

 Advisories

-If ants are present, be sure that they are be controlled before releasing Chrysoperla or aphid parasitoids.
+If ants are present, be sure to control them before releasing Chrysoperla or aphid parasitoids.
 Aphids produce honeydew that the ants feed on.
 Because of this, ants protect them from predators or parasitoids.
-Adult lacewings need pollen, nectar, or other suitable food in order to breed and lay eggs.
-Wheast can be given to them as a supplement.
-Please note, Chrysoperla rufilabris do not eat root-feeding aphids.
-At this time, there is no scientific evidence that supports using Beneficial Insects for root-feeding aphids.
-Approved mycoinsecticides labelled for aphids applied to root zone is the best curative approach that we are aware of at the moment.
+Adult lacewings need pollen, nectar, or other suitable food to breed and lay eggs.

 Usages